-2. Workplace
+Workplace

-Improve accessibility and ensure accommodations for minorities, people with disabilities, and LGBTQ+ at MORPC and venues used for MORPC meetings.
+Improve accessibility and ensure accommodations for all while at MORPC, including spaces used for meetings.

-3. Supplier Diversity & Procurement
+Supplier Diversity & Procurement

 Maintain agency diversity spend at 15 percent or more; increase MBE spend to 5 percent or more; maintain WBE spend at 5 percent or more and SBE/EDGE spend at 5 percent or more.
 In RFPs, 10 percent or more to be the recommended goal, knowing some will end at zero percent.